QuLab-VU/Groves-CellSys2022/notebooks/single-cell/cell-lines/README.md

 I split the human cell line analysis into multiple notebooks.
 Each notebook saves an `h5ad` version of `adata` to be opened in the next notebook.

+Step 1: Run `1-Human_cell_lines_preprocessing,ipynb`.
+This filters and normalizes the data with dropkick, checks for doublets, investigates cell cycle dependence, and batch corrects the data with `scanorama` (adding the attributes `.obsm['X_scanorama']` and `.obsm['corrected]`).

+Step 2: Run `2-Human_cell_lines_scPCHA.ipynb`.
+This runs `py_pcha` several different ways to check dependence on minor parameter choices and locations of archetypes.
+It then uses diffusion distance to calculate archetype neighborhoods in the data, and label cells closest to archetypes.

+Step 3: Run ParetoTI/ParTI to find t-ratios and compare to bulk archetypes.

+Step 4: Run `3_Human_cell_lines_subtyping.ipynb`.
+This uses the bulk archetype signatures to label cells, as in the originally submitted manuscript.

 Key points for ordering analyses:
 1. Archetype analysis applied directly to single cell data (and PCA transformation to bulk PCA space):
     1. We want to use MAGIC imputation (which can affect the X layer)